Content and Format of Documentation

 Content and Format of Documentation for Candidates for Promotion and Tenure

-The file submitted by each candidate must include the following (templates are available for downloading at this location):
+The electronic dossier submitted by each candidate must include the following files.
+(MS-Word templates are available for downloading at this location.)

 - Summary statements addressing teaching, scholarship and service as well as overall recommendation from: